DanielElam/SET08103-group-project/use-cases/use-case- language numbers.md

 1. Request is made for spoken languages information.
 2. W.H.O. employee captures specific languages/s(Chinese, English, Hindi, Spanish, or Arabic, or all)
-3. W.H.O. employee, utilising th web UI, searches for and finds the relevant language information.
+3. W.H.O. employee, utilising the web UI, searches for and finds the relevant language information.
 4. The report is given to the requesting party.